Home Is Where The Heart Is-Meanings And Insights.

 The dictionary definition of 'peace of mind' is the 'feeling of being safe or protected.'

-So now, after establishing that the 'Home concept' by definition is both etymologically and essentially - related to human connection and emotion - it is quite clear that every sense of peace has a little bit of 'Home Ingredient' mixed within it.
+So now, after establishing that the 'Home concept' by definition is both etymologically and essentially - related to human connection and emotion - it's quite clear that every sense of peace has a little bit of 'Home Ingredient' mixed within it.

 And it doesn't really matter if you are currently in quiet solitude on the top of a Tibetan mountain or among thousands of people in the bustle of Times Square - if you are peaceful - you are Home.